 This implies life incidents too.
 Maybe you had planned a whole life with your loved one, and something comes up and shatters your plan to pieces.
 Or perhaps you planned to study hard for a paper, but the questions in your exam were out of syllabus.
 These things happen to all people.
 Some plans that get spoiled have a major life-changing impact, and others have trivial consequences.

-How To Get Over And Deal With Failed Plans?
+5 Hacks To Deal With Failed Plans

 Well, putting it in bullets was initially not planned but whatever!
 It will put things in perspective for you.